-- You mix seemingly normal skills together and become extraordinary.
+- You mix seemingly normal skills together and become extraordinary in your own right.

 Many software engineers are technically competent but lack the savviness to market themselves.
-They are simply not taught this in school.
+They are simply not taught how to market themselves in engineering and computing classes.
 A possible talent stack here can be:

 - Technical.
-You already have this if you’re a software developer.
+You already have this skill if you’re a software developer.

 - Networking.
 You form positive relationships with people across the organization.
 You have high visibility among the management.
 You form relationships with recruiters, headhunters, and peers in different industries to expand your job options.
 You know how to use Linkedin to connect with industry peers and get potential job offers.